twglomski/scripting/nexus-3-url/README.md

 + `--classifier (-c)`
 + `--repositoryurl (-r)`

+`defaultsfile` is the path to the defaults file, in case you are running the script in a different directory.
+If any values are not specified, the script will use the value specified in nexusdefaults.yml.

 `repositoryurl` is the base url for the maven repository (e.g. `https://nexus.yourorg.com/repository/maven-releases`).
 If you browse to the artifact you wish to programmatically grab, the other five values can be pulled from the artifact info.

 `version` can either be the actual version you'd like to download.
 It can also accept `latest` and `release`, which grabs the artifacts Nexus labels as the latest and the release (which may not be the artifact you want - numerous discussions elsewhere about this topic).

-If these values are not specified, the script will use the value specified in nexusdefaults.yml.

 The script assumes connectivity to the repository.
-Unless `latest` or `release` is specified, it will generate the complete URL but with some error text.
-If `latest` or `release` is specified, the script will error out in checking the maven-metadata.
+If you run the script on a server without HTTP/S access to Nexus, unless `latest` or `release` is specified, it will generate the complete URL but with some error text.
+If `latest` or `release` is specified in this case, the script will error out in checking the maven-metadata.

 ## Examples